 Doing this in person would mean a trip to a city.
 Chester, the nearest larger city with a specialist precious-metal buyer, is about 18 miles from Northwich, close to a 30-minute drive each way, and that is before any waiting at the counter.
 For a shop run on volunteer hours, the online route is the more sensible call.

 Handled online, the journey simply does not happen.
 GoldPaid emails the Special Delivery label, the team packs and books in the parcel from Northwich, and the valuation is carried out at GoldPaid’s end.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Northwich donations that deserve a second look